Field with solar

 • Stage 3: Statutory consultation and application preparation

-Statutory consultation with local communities and residents will launch on 16 April and run to 28 May.
+Statutory consultation with local communities and residents launched on 16 April 2026 and will run to 28 May 2026.
 During the consultation we will be seeking views on the proposal.
 Further on-site studies will be completed.

 • Stage 4: Submit DCO application and await decision